dalefrakes/OCCAM-data-R/README.md

 * use existing R tools to bin continuous data or re-bin factors to lower cardinality
 * could be nicer if it aligned the header section on commas for readability

+Additional Related Projects:
+* creating binning code with analysis that can analyze a varaible and propose different options for binning/re-binning
+* create tool for "time series masking"